cf-tme/zt_workshop/Page6.md

 Replace <lab-slug> with your assigned name.
 You should have SSH access to your device.

 ## Create a tunnel for Jira
-Keep that SSH terminal up, but go back to your Zero Trust dashboard.
+Keep that SSH terminal up, but go to your Zero Trust dashboard.

 Select Access >> Tunnels and create a brand new tunnel.
 Name it whatever you'd like.